romychab/effects-hilt-plugin/README.md

   }
   ```

+  Check out [an example of multi-module app](app-examples/app-2-multimodule) for more details.

 ## Primitive example

 The main idea of this plugin is to simplify one-off events by moving them to a separate